pietermartin/umlg/doc/markdown/getting_started.md

     mvn archetype:generate -DarchetypeCatalog=local

-You will be prompted to select the type of project you which to generate.
-UMLG can generate three types of sample projects.
+You will be prompted to select the project you which to generate.
+Choose `org.umlg:umlg-archetype-full`

-* A minimalist project containing a sample uml model but no additional UMLG uml libraries.
+Follow the prompts to select your maven groupId, artifactId, version, java package and underlying graph database.
-* A sample uml model with UMLG's uml validation profile and data types library preloaded.
+A sample uml model with UMLG's uml validation profile and data types library will be preloaded.
-* A sample uml model with UMLG's uml validation profile, data types library preloaded and UMLG's rest interface and gui.

-For the purpose of this getting started guide, choose the **full** option.

 The archetype will create a fully functional UMLG application.

-Go into the application and run
+`cd artifactId` into the application you just generated and run `maven install`

-    maven install

-Before compiling the application, maven will generate entities and a rest interface to the entities from the sample model.
+Before compiling the application, maven will generate the entities and a rest interface to the entities from the sample model.

-To startup the rest server and use the web interface `cd` to the **application** module and run
+For the impatient to start the rest server and use the web interface `cd artifactId-application/artifactId-jetty` and run `mvn exec:exec`

-    mvn exec:exec

-and now go to [http://localhost:8111/demo/ui2](http://localhost:8111/demo/ui2) to view and use the application.
+You can view and use the application at [http://localhost:8080/demo/ui2](http://localhost:8111/demo/ui2).

 Lastly there is a sample junit test `org.umlg.test.TestDemo` in `src/test/java`.
 You can execute it to see UMLG in action.

-###How the build works
+##How the build works

 The archetype will generate a maven project with 2 sub modules.
 The 2 modules are,